 Another root had caught her foot.
 A bigger one this time.
 And she had stubbed her toe as well.
 A little annoyed at the tripping, she resolved to not let it stop her and keep pressing on.
 Just another quick glance in the direction of the clearing and she felt the confidence to keep going return.

-At first the twists and turns of the path seemed normal and made the journey even more interesting.
+At first the twists and turns of the path seemed normal and made the journey interesting and exciting.
 At times she wouldn’t even notice that she had turned a corner, so beautiful were her surroundings, so comfortable and safe in the purpose she felt called to.

 But the roots…they started to appear more consistently.
 The once smooth path was slowly morphing into bumps and dips and holes and hills.
 She still felt confident that there was more beauty to be found in this path, even if things were beginning to get a bit rough, so with greater determination in mind, she continued.
 But it was starting to get darker, a slight chill entered the air and she looked back again towards the clearing.
 It was out of full view by now, but the mark it had made on her heart remained and she held tight to its memory, as she gripped her jacket closer around her.